isomerpages/moe-bedokviewsec/_student-development/CCE/Values in Action.md

 <img style="width:70%;" alt="Bedok Viewans finding out more about the needs of Make A Wish Foundation" src="/images/Bedok%20Viewans%20finding%20out.jpg">

-<figcaption style="text-align:center;">Bedok Viewans finding out more about the needs of Make A Wish Foundation and their beneficiaries during the BV-VIA Marketplace</figcaption>
+<p style="text-align:center;">Bedok Viewans finding out more about the needs of Make A Wish Foundation and their beneficiaries during the BV-VIA Marketplace</p>